 This collaborative mindset—viewing AI as a partner in your creative process rather than either a crutch or a replacement—tends to produce the best results.
 The technology becomes another tool in your creative toolkit, alongside notebooks, reference books, and traditional writing exercises.

-Multimodal inspiration is becoming increasingly important.
-Future AI keyboards will likely integrate image recognition and generation, allowing you to snap a photo for inspiration and have the AI suggest written content based on visual elements.
-Imagine taking a picture of a sunset and instantly receiving descriptive paragraph options.
+Multimodal creativity is here now.
+Current AI keyboards integrate image recognition and generation, allowing you to snap a photo for inspiration and receive written content based on visual elements.
+Take a picture of a sunset and instantly get descriptive paragraph options that capture the mood and colors you're seeing.
+Some writers are using this to overcome description blocks—when you can't find the words, the image finds them for you.

 The relationship between writers and AI tools is deeply personal.
 Some embrace these technologies wholeheartedly, while others approach them with caution.
 There's no single "right way" to use AI keyboards in your creative process—what matters is finding the balance that works for you.